 Co-founder, trustee and honorary warden with Kenya Wildlife Service

 Helen is the Boss.
-She has lived in the area for 30 years and knows the samburu people intimately.
-She has paved the way for conservation in Northern Kenya and has developed a unique conservation model
+She has lived in the area for 30 years and knows the Samburu people intimately.
+She has paved the way for conservation in Northern Kenya and has developed a unique conservation model that we follow.

 Moses Lesoloyia is responsible for ensuring that the Trust’s activities are efficiently implemented and coordinated.
-He is the forefront of all community and conservation development initiatives.
+He is at the forefront of all community and conservation

 Pete is project manager for humanitarian and community initiatives.
 This includes water projects, dams and fleet management.
-Pete has vast experience working in remote parts of Africa and has been a key player in the establishment of the trust.
+Pete has vast experience working in remote parts of Africa and is a key player in the establishment of the trust.